sw1115/finalproj/index.md

 And three supervised machine learning models are used here: Random Forest, K-Nearest Neighbor, and Neural Network.
 The Random Forest model with number of trees equals to 100 will give us the largest accuracy, which is 55.2%, and over 75% accuracy for Sustainable Development Goal 7, 13, 15, 17.

 ### Keywords
-Sustainable Development Goals, National Determined Contributions, Text Analysis, NLP, Classification
+Sustainable Development Goals, Nationally Determined Contributions, Text Analysis, NLP, Classification

 ### Table of Content
 * [Introduction](https://sw1115.github.io/finalproj/intro)